 - River cruises

-Situated in the province of Hainaut, these 4 hydraulic lifts, built in the beginning of the XIXth century, are standing monuments to the Belgian Industrial revolution.
+Situated in the province of Hainaut, these 4 hydraulic lifts, built at the beginning of the XIXth century, are standing monuments to the Belgian Industrial revolution.
 These timeless masterpieces, listed by UNESCO, can be visited.

-Creating a network on inland waterways in Belgium meant building a new section for the Canal du Centre, including the largest boat lift ever built and a 73.15 metres drop.
+Creating a network of inland waterways in Belgium meant building a new section for the Canal du Centre, including the largest boat lift ever built and a 73.15 metres drop.
 Impressive to say the least!